-- Professional Ministry Graduate Course Incentive-Any Division of Professional Ministry student who has completed the coursework for a ministry program may audit unlimited additional courses tuition-free.
-This benefit may be received while working on a dissertation. - Recruiting Incentive-Division of Professional Ministry students who recruit a colleague into the ministry program who has not had previous contact with BJU's Office of Admission may receive 50 percent off tuition for the next session.
+Professional Ministry Graduate Course Incentive-Any Division of Professional Ministry student who has completed the coursework for a ministry program may audit unlimited additional courses tuition-free.
+This benefit may be received while working on a dissertation.

 FEES

 Admission

 Application \$25

 Reservation deposit (new student) \$250

 Reservation deposit (returning student) \$50

 Credited against the first month's billing per semester